ringcentral/ringcentral-api-docs/docs/ai/quick-start.md

 ## Setup a server to process the response asynchronously

-The Conversational Intelligence APIs provide responses in an asynchronous manner by posting the response to a given request to a URL specified by the developer when the request is made.
-Therefore, the first step is setting up a simple web server to receive the response from RingCentral.
+The Conversational Intelligence APIs provide responses in an asynchronous manner by posting responses to a URL specified by the developer when the request is made.
+Our first step therefore is setting up a simple web server to display the response we will receive from RingCentral.
 The server below is written in Javascript and uses [ngrok](https://ngrok.com/download) to proxy requests from RingCentral to your local development machine.
-To keep things simple for your first application, this server does nothing more than acknowledge receipt and echo the payload of amything it receives to the console.
+To keep your first application simple, this server does nothing more than acknowledge receipt and echo the payload of anything it receives to the console.

-### Start the ngrok web server
+### Start ngrok

 Download and install [ngrok](https://ngrok.com/download) if you have not already.
 Then start your ngrok server and make note of its https URL.
 You will enter that URL in the server you create in the next step.